I Have the Pictures to Prove It

 Swoop!
 There it is!

 This restaurant fascinates me.
 It’s in Morganfield, for one thing.
-You’d expect to find food this delicious in a larger town like Louisville, Lexington, Owensboro, Bowling Green… heck even Madisonville (where I was born and raised).
+You’d expect to find food this delicious in a larger town like Louisville, Lexington, Owensboro, Bowling Green… heck even Madisonville (the charming little where I was born and raised).

 But quiet little Morganfield???????
-This pretty little town seems more lie a rural farm community than the spot for one of the best restaurants in Kentucky.
+This pretty little town seems more like a rural farm community than the spot for one of the best restaurants in Kentucky.